bevyengine/rfcs/rfcs/39-traits-systems-queries.md

 }
 ```

-If we wanted to ensure that there was only ever one handling method available, we could use `OneOf<&(impl OnCrit)>` instead, which will only return entities that have exactly one component with that particular trait.
+If we wanted to ensure that there was only ever one handling method available, we could use `OneOf<&(dyn OnCrit)>` instead, which will only return entities that have exactly one component with that particular trait.

-You can also use these `impl Trait` types in query filters: allowing you to search for entities with a component of a particular trait, without a component of that trait, with a changed component of that trait and so on.
+You can also use these `dyn Trait` types in query filters: allowing you to search for entities with a component of a particular trait, without a component of that trait, with a changed component of that trait and so on.
-These all operate on an "at least one" basis: `Without<&impl OnCrit>` will filter out any entities that have one or more components with the `OnCrit` trait.
+These all operate on an "at least one" basis: `Without<&dyn OnCrit>` will filter out any entities that have one or more components with the `OnCrit` trait.

-For more complex uses, note that you can use the standard `impl TraitA + TraitB` syntax to filter for components that have all of the required traits.

 ### Trait-universal systems